Accessibility Tools

 We’re people like you

-Lived experience runs through every level of our organisation, and our safe and inclusive services have been designed and informed by people living with complex mental health needs - people like you.
-You can feel comfortable reaching out to SANE for support.
+Lived experience runs through every level of our organisation, and our safe and inclusive services have been designed by people living with complex mental health needs and the people who support them - people like you.

 Ways we can support you